OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 Click the `Choose Files` button and select the `Authorize.postman_collection.json` file that you downloaded.

-You will see a pop up in the the bottom right corner that it was imported, and you will notice a new collection in the left pane.
+You will see a pop up in the bottom right corner that it was imported, and you will notice a the `Authorize`collection in the left pane.

 Click on the `Authorize` collection to show the three POST requests inside.
 In order to authenticate you need to run all three of the requests in succession.